 How often should I pump when exclusively pumping?

 With a baby under three months of age, lactation consultants often recommend that you pump every two to three hours, or 8 to 12 times a day, because this mimics how often your baby would nurse if he or she were nursing.

 My thoughts on the subject are a little different – to me, it really depends on when you are starting to pump exclusively.
-If you are starting it straight out of the hospital (maybe you decided on exclusive pumping before your baby was born), I would recommend at least eight but no more than ten pumps per day.
+If you are starting it straight out of the hospital (maybe you decided on exclusive pumping before your baby was born), I would recommend at least eight but no more than ten pumping sessions per day.

-If you start exclusively pumping a little later, and you’ve already established something of a supply – maybe too much, maybe too little, or maybe the right amount – I would adjust the eight to ten pumps per day guideline based on where you are at.
+If you start exclusively pumping a little later, and you’ve already established something of a supply – maybe too much, maybe too little, or maybe the right amount – I would adjust the seven to ten pumps per day guideline based on where you are at.
 If you have low milk supply and want to bring it up, it might be a good idea to start at ten.
 If you have oversupply, seven might be enough.